fowlay/gerke-decoder/README.md

 the -q option value (try -h to see what the default is).
 Note however that this may cause decoding to be impaired, so do this only for finding the frequency.

+### Frequency stability plot

+This feature is enabled with option -Y, and is available with decoding methods 4, 5 and 6.
+The signal frequency is plotted as a function of time.
+A time interval can be specified with the -Z option.

 ### Offset and length